Belzer UW® Cold Storage Solution

 There are no known contraindications when used as directed.

-NOT INTENDED FOR DIRECT INJECTION OR INTRAVENOUS INFUSION.
+NOT INTENDED FOR SYSTEMIC ADMINISTRATION BY DIRECT INJECTION OR INTRAVENOUS INFUSION.

 The donor organ must be flushed free of the Belzer UW® Cold Storage Solution prior to the reperfusion.
 The organ must be flushed with physiological solution to prevent occurrence (in the recipient) of potentially serious cardiovascular complications such as hyperkalemic cardiac arrest or bradyarrhythmia.
 This is necessary because of the high concentration of potassium in the solution.
 These precautions must be taken during donor organ retrieval to avoid cardiac arrest.